 As Summer hurtles towards its conclusion (and let’s assume for a second that it actually started) so the anticipation for two very special geeky events can begin.

 A free family-friendly gathering for web designers and developers, Geek in the Park is a day long event held every year in Royal Leamington Spa.
 The day starts with a picnic in Jephson Gardens, before heading indoors for an evening of illuminating talks by respected industry leaders.

 This years event takes place on the 15th August (that’s next weekend!), with the picnic beginning at 12 noon and the evening talks starting at 7pm, held in the rather impressive Royal Pump Rooms.

 Simon will be talking about ‘Nailing Your Own projects’.
 I saw Simon speak at this years @media conference about the ‘Process Toolbox’, a presentation that was as beautiful as it was overflowing with useful tips and techniques, so forgive my heightened expectations for this particular presentation.

 Of the many paid for conferences available each year, I’ve always maintained that dConstruct and An Event Apart are the two not to missed.
-Both have an unrivaled focus on quality, both in terms of the overall conference experience, as well as the content provided by the featured speakers.
+Both have an unrivalled focus on quality, both in terms of the overall conference experience, as well as the content provided by the featured speakers.

 Unfortunately I won’t be able to attend An Event Apart this year, but being a fully paid up member of the Elf Cartel, means I can once again revel in the unbounded geek-fest that is dConstruct.